scuzzydude/asimov/asimov.md

 [^60]: Atomic powered, like all the gadgets in Asimov's Foundation.

+[^61]: I don't know what it means.
+It does not mean spending all your wealth on "green" consumer items.

-[^61]: I know it's the Toronto Raptors but some people sure made a big deal about it being Canada's team in 2019.
+[^62]: I know it's the Toronto Raptors but some people sure made a big deal about it being Canada's team in 2019.
 Own up, Canada.
 This is about responsibility.

-[^62]: That's irony.
+[^63]: That's irony.
 Don't have to ask Canada.

-[^63]: Nobel Laureate John Steinbeck, who had been to Texas, wrote, *"like most passionate nations, Texas has its own private history based on, but not limited by, facts."*
+[^64]: Nobel Laureate John Steinbeck, who had been to Texas, wrote, *"like most passionate nations, Texas has its own private history based on, but not limited by, facts."*

-[^64]: The original wording wasn't nearly so poetic, but perhaps more accurate.

 [^65]: Twain was heavily influenced by Georgism.
 [Georgism (from Wikipedia)](https://en.wikipedia.org/wiki/Georgism): "is an economic ideology holding that, although people should own the value they produce themselves, the economic rent derived from land -- including from all natural resources, the commons, and urban locations -- should belong equally to all members of society."

-[^66]: Bieber, Drake, Reynolds, that mayor dude, ....
+[^66]: I've not once taken the names of Bieber, Drake or Reynolds in vain.
+This was perhaps the biggest challenge of all.

+[^67]: Mom, it's if he comes back, it's on you to show George where to eat.
+Them Connecticut Yankees got sensitive stomachs, what I hear.

-[^67]: *Where is the Love?* by will.i.am, apl.de.ap, Taboo, Justin Timberlake, Printz Board, Michael Fratantuno and George Pajon, Jr.
+[^68]: *Where is the Love?* by will.i.am, apl.de.ap, Taboo, Justin Timberlake, Printz Board, Michael Fratantuno and George Pajon, Jr.

-[^68]: In one swift stroke, the author deftly ensures he is never invited to a dinner party with fancy artsy people.
+[^69]: In one swift stroke, the author deftly ensures he is never invited to a dinner party with fancy artsy people.

-[^69]: The First Amendment covers freedom of religion and speech.
+[^70]: The First Amendment covers freedom of religion and speech.

-[^70]: Children, that's literally the proper usage of "literally."
+[^71]: Children, that's literally the proper usage of "literally."

-[^71]: A mid-21^st^ century trend where basketball fans would get together and issue and ICO (Initial Clone Offering) where they would mix the DNA from various superstars to create NBA players.
+[^72]: A mid-21^st^ century trend where basketball fans would get together and issue and ICO (Initial Clone Offering) where they would mix the DNA from various superstars to create NBA players.
 Stephan Curry's DNA was present to some extent in almost every clone, so the kids had taken to calling them currys.

-[^72]: Or whatever marketing terminology The Foundation's manamengent team wants to use, as to not to offend and nations where that is a legitagment form of human governance.
-Oe Linus.
+[^73]: Or whatever marketing terminology The Foundation's manamengent team wants to use, as to not to offend and nations where that is a legitimate form of human governance.
+Or Linus.
 This won't ever work if we have to pay for code.